Santhosh-KS/Deutsch/wort_des_tages.md

 Tom is taller than Leo.

 Mia is schneller als Lisa.
-Mia is fater than Lisa
+Mia is faster than Lisa

 # Datum: 09/07/2025